What is Para Yoga?

 Para Yoga Practice

-• Asana: Physical postures to enhance strength, flexibility, and energy flow.
+• Asana: Physical postures that create stability and energy flow.

-• Pranayama: Breath control techniques to balance and vitalize the body's energy.
+• Pranayama: Breath control practices to regulate and expand vital energy.

-Common Poses: Mountain Pose (Tadasana), Warrior Poses (Virabhadrasana I, II, III), Tree Pose (Vrikshasana), Seated Forward Bend (Paschimottanasana)
+Common Poses: Mountain Pose (Tadasana), Warrior Poses (Virabhadrasana I–III), Seated Forward Bend (Paschimottanasana), Reclining Twist (Supta Matsyendrasana)

 Para Yoga Suitability